Joachim-Otahal/Windows-ShadowCopy/README.md

-Here are tools to handlw Windows Shadowcopy more efficient.
+Here are tools to handle Windows Shadowcopy more efficient.
 Or at all, since Microsoft removed the Config-GUI tools from Windows 10 and Windows 11.

 # ShadowCopyCleanUpJob.ps1